marknca/cloud-one-to-asff/README.md

 ```

 This allows the function to write to CloudWatch Logs (handy for debugging and monitoring) and to write the actual log file to the specified Amazon S3 bucket.

+## Support

+This is an Open Source community project.
+Project contributors may be able to help, depending on their time and availability.
+Please be specific about what you're trying to do, your system, and steps to reproduce the problem.

+For bug reports or feature requests, please open an issue.
+You are welcome to contribute.

+Official support from Trend Micro is not available.
+Individual contributors may be Trend Micro employees, but are not official support.